Latest Prom (PROM) News Update

 TLDR

-1. Cross-Chain Bridge Expansion (Q4 2025) – Adding support for more networks like Solana and Avalanche.
+1. Bridge & Asset Expansion (Ongoing) – Adding support for more blockchain networks and synthetic assets to its cross-chain bridge.

 Deep Dive